 FCS_DTLSS_EXT.1 DTLS Server requires that the server side of TLS be implemented as specified.

-FCS_DTLSS_EXT.2: DTLS Server requires the mutual authentication be included in the DTLS implementation.
+FCS_DTLSS_EXT.2: DTLS Server requires that mutual authentication be included in the DTLS implementation.

 Management: FCS_DTLSS_EXT.1, FCS_DTLSS_EXT.2

 The following actions could be considered for the management functions in FMT: